ashishch164/WebDev_Projects/TodoList/README.md

 It doesn't do anything,it is basically for giving satisfaction to user that he completes all his tasks.

+## Visuals

-I have uploaded my todolist work on netlify platform,from where you can see how it actually look like and how it actually works,here is the link:
+I have uploaded my todolist implementation on netlify platform,from where you can see how it actually look like and how it actually works,here is the link: